 Tips While Visiting Kathmandu Durbar Square

-Basantapur square, as it lies at the center of Kathmandu valley, has small streets, and is quite crowded by pedestrians, local peoples, and busy with traffic.
-On the courtyards, near Gaddi Baithak, you can see handicraft markets, where you can see many attractive handicrafts and buy at an affordable price.
+Basantapur square, as it lies at the center of Kathmandu valley, has small streets, and is quite crowded with pedestrians, and local people, and busy with traffic.
+On the courtyards, near Gaddi Baithak, you can see handicraft markets, where you can see many attractive handicrafts and buy them at an affordable price.

 The best time to take a walk around to see the beauty of durbar square is evening.
-During evening time, the temperature would be low, best to take a walk, and the lights around the palace, also you can visit the handicraft market around the durbar square.
-Also, you can visit during the morning time, as it would be low temperature, less crowded, you can walk and visit around durbar square, but you can’t visit museums.
-But the museum is open at day time only.
+In the evening time, the temperature would be low, best to take a walk, and the lights around the palace, also you can visit the handicraft market around durbar square.
+Also, you can visit during the morning time, as it would be low temperature, and less crowded, you can walk and visit around durbar square, but you can’t visit museums.
+But the museum is open during day time only.

 Kathmandu Durbar Square is a must-visit place, while you are here in Kathmandu Nepal, as this place is a treasure house of historical culture and arts, which embrace the unique experience, making people a great destination to explore in a day in Kathmandu.

 As the Statement there, “Heaven is a myth, Nepal is real” Nepal is heaven for the wanderlust and the people who have a deep interest in understanding history and culture.
-Nepal has 10 UNESCO World heritage sites consisting of both natural and cultural heritage sites, along with this it has many other beautiful places, where you can go for trekking, rafting, hiking and excursion, also mountain climbing, bungee jump, mountain climbing, canoeing, and many more things to celebrate on your holidays and vacation.
+Nepal has 10 UNESCO World Heritage sites consisting of both natural and cultural heritage sites, along with this it has many other beautiful places, where you can go for trekking, rafting, hiking, and excursion, also mountain climbing, bungee jumping, mountain climbing, canoeing, and many more things to celebrate on your holidays and vacation.

-Besides this, all beautiful natural and cultural heritage sites, you will get warm greetings and hospitality from peoples all time while you are here in Nepal.
+Besides this, with all the beautiful natural and cultural heritage sites, you will get warm greetings and hospitality from people all time while you are here in Nepal.

 If you are looking for a tour in Nepal please click here.